PoeBlu/lono/docs/_docs/configsets/debugging.md

 It is recommended to set up cfn-hup reloader, so you do not have to log into the instance and kick off the cfn-init script manually.

 Here's an [example cfn-hup configset](https://gist.github.com/tongueroo/2c6db800d262ac87eef5196a5b5abe01) that will set up the cfn-hup reloader.
-Remember to replace `RESOURCE_ID` in it with the actual CloudFormation template resource that holds the metadata.
+Remember to replace `RESOURCE_ID` in the example with the actual CloudFormation template resource that holds the metadata.
 The [cfn-hup configset] is also available as a [BoltOps Pro configset](https://github.com/boltopspro-docs/cfn-hup)

 {% include prev_next.md %}